Actions and Detail Panel

 A/Prof Paul Lockhart: Murdoch Childrens Research Institute and University of Melbourne

-Prof Christel Depienne: Institute of Genetics and Molecular and Cellular Biology, Universite ́ de Strasbourg and Institut de Génétique Médicale d’Alsace, Hôpitaux Universitaires de Strasbourg, France
+A/Prof Christel Depienne: Institute of Genetics and Molecular and Cellular Biology, Universite ́ de Strasbourg and Institut de Génétique Médicale d’Alsace, Hôpitaux Universitaires de Strasbourg, France

 Prof Tania Attie-Bitach: Institut Imagine, Hôpital Necker Enfants Malades and Paris Descartes - Sorbonne Paris Cité University, Paris, France;